 I’m going to hang this living piece of art on a wall on my side patio.
 During these cooler months I spray or water my air plants once or twice a week.
 When it heats up here in Tucson I’ll need to water them every day – by that I mean wet the air plants and soak each bundle using my little watering can.
 I love how this piece looks, and to me, it’s well worth the effort.

 Yes, air plants are fun to play with and can be used in so many ways.
 Kids find them fascinating and it’s a great way to introduce them to the world of horticulture.
-We love them so much that we aligned with a grower in the Santa Barbara area and sell their air plants on our website.
+We love them so much that we aligned with a grower in the Santa Barbara area and sell their air plants.
 These epiphytic beauties come straight from the greenhouse to you.
 Don’t you want some air plants to create with too?!